hepaestus/ubuntu_club_notes/irc_concepts.md

 You can used the "Room List" button, or the `/list` command in the chat window, to see the publicly available channel rooms on the server.
 There will be MANY of them and it can be overwhelming.

-#### Always Joining the CLub Channel
+#### Always Joining the Club Channel

 To always join the **#aiu_ubuntu_club** channel in the "Pidgin Buddies" window, right click in on the club channel name, and select the "Auto Join" option.

 ### Conclusion

-At this point you should in the our club channel.
-You should have a registered Irc **nickname** on the Libre Chat server, with a good password.
+At this point you should be in the club channel.
+You should have a registered an irc **nickname** on the Libre Chat server, have a with a good password.
 And you should be able able to auto join the club channel.

 I hope this was helpful and informative.